 Tuck, pull, push.

-A spray skirt like this Neoprene one can be very difficult to get off.
+A spray skirt like this Neoprene one I'm using can be very difficult to get off.
 It's usually so tight that just pulling on it won't work.
 Lifting your knee generally won't work, and trying to push yourself out generally won't work.
-So you need the technique of the tuck and the pull on this grab loop to make this work.
+So you need the technique of the tuck and the pull on the grab loop to make this work.

 Another reason for the tuck in the wet exit is to position your body and legs the way you would come out of a kayak most easily.
 If you lean back, you'll actually put more pressure against the thigh braces and where you make it difficult, if not impossible to come out of the kayak.
 Moving forward releases that tension, lets your legs come free so that you can easily slide backwards out of the boat.